I went to Walmart the other day. I needed something in the way of popsicle sticks, I knew they’d be open, and I knew they’d have them.

 In the stores in my area, the people who shop at Target tend to be smartly clad, rather fashionable.
 Lots of white people and/or people of color who look well educated.
 A lot of the same type of (upper) middle class kid accessories (ergo baby carriers, BOB strollers) and Dansko-shoe-wearing Moms.
 You know the type.
 Cars in the parking lot are Prius’s or Odyssey’s with a few Civics, Corollas and Lexus thrown in.
 Lots of Toyota represented.

 I very much prefer the people at Walmart.
-They make eye contact with me, say hi (often – excitingly – in other languages! ).
+The other shoppers there make eye contact with me, say hi (often – excitingly – in other languages! ).
 They are friendly and move their carts in a considerate manner.
 They don’t seem as utterly self-absorbed as the shoppers in Target.
 Maybe that’s also a Berkeley/Oakland difference, I don’t know.

 b.
 Lane Speed: